There's Still Time to Apply for Spring Admission.

 Serve on the front lines of global health.
 Health Volunteers work within their communities to promote important topics such as nutrition, maternal and child health, basic hygiene, and water sanitation.
 Volunteers also work in HIV/AIDS education and prevention programs to train youth as peer educators, develop appropriate education strategies, provide support to children orphaned by the pandemic, and create programs that provide emotional and financial support to families and communities affected by the disease.

-If you choose Health, take three courses from the following areas:
+If you choose Health, you will take three courses from the following areas:

 • Nursing